kaihendry/dabase.com/content/blog/uk-politics.md

 almost unthinkable.
 For many "superior" Brits, this is akin to "slavery".

 In Singapore if an illegal immigrant is caught, they are deported.
-In the UK, they are given accommodation, whilst they are put a [costly backlog](https://migrationobservatory.ox.ac.uk/resources/briefings/the-uks-asylum-backlog/).
+In the UK, they are given accommodation, whilst they are put in a [costly backlog](https://migrationobservatory.ox.ac.uk/resources/briefings/the-uks-asylum-backlog/).
 These benefits are not a deterrent to [small boat arrivals](https://www.gov.uk/government/publications/migrants-detected-crossing-the-english-channel-in-small-boats/migrants-detected-crossing-the-english-channel-in-small-boats-last-7-days).